mbogo756/Adventurework-Sales/README.md

 ~Users can:

-Track total and yearly sales by country, region, and salesperson.
+a) Track total and yearly sales by country, region, and salesperson.

-~ Drill down to individual salesperson dashboards to evaluate product categories, top customers, and cumulative monthly trends.
+b) Drill down to individual salesperson dashboards to evaluate product categories, top customers, and cumulative monthly trends.
 <br>
 <br>